Skip to main content

 • The switch port the module was removed from.

-Logged when the number of MAC entries learnt on the specified port exceeds the configured "Sticky MAC whitelist size" limit.
+Logged when the number of MAC entries learnt on the specified port exceeds the configured "Sticky MAC allow list size" limit.
 When this limit is exceeded, all subsequent devices will be denied access to this port.

 STP root bridge elected